 The combined Bissa-Bouly operations created more than 1400 permanent jobs.
 Nordgold’s policy is to actively hire and promote citizens of Burkina Faso in all its operations in the country and therefore Bissa-Bouly employs 95% of nationals and only about 5% of expatriates.
 As a major employer, our mines have an important economic role to play in driving the distribution of wealth.

 Nordgold’s concern for, and awareness of, the needs of the local community is an integral part of its presence in all of the regions in which it operates.
 At Bouly, the main project in terms of infrastructure is the relocation of the villages within the project impact zone.
-The overall resettlement budget exceeds US$10 million, which includes new houses and infrastructure construction, compensation paid to local communities, as well as livelihood restoration programmes.
+The overall resettlement budget exceeded US$10 million, which included new houses and infrastructure construction, compensation paid to local communities, as well as livelihood restoration programmes.
 Through its resettlement programme at Bouly, Nordgold aims to improve both the living conditions and livelihoods of those affected.

 For more information, please see 2015 Bissa report on community relations (French only)

 Operating and Financial Highlights

 |Stripping ratio (tn/tn)||8.79||4.50||4.48||5.13|

 |Average realised gold price per ounce sold (US$/oz)||1,241||1,165||1,269||1,375|

 |Total Cash Cost * (US$/oz)||659||493||455||468|